lando/lando/docs/dev/api/engine.md

 ### engine.run(data) ⇒ <code>Promise</code>
 Runs a command on a given service/container.
 This is a wrapper around `docker exec`.

+UNTIL the resolution of https://github.com/apocas/docker-modem/issues/83 data needs to also be or be an array of compose objects for this to work correctly on Windows as well.
+See some of the other engine documentation for what a compose object looks like.

 **Kind**: static method of [<code>engine</code>](#module_engine)
 **Returns**: <code>Promise</code> - A Promise with a string containing the command's output.
 **Emits**: <code>event:pre-engine-run</code>, <code>event:post-engine-run</code>